 - Arizona Parks and Recreation Association

-- Arizona State University: School of Planning and Landscape Architecture
+- Arizona State University: School of Geographical Sciences and Urban Planning

 - Northern Arizona University: Department of Geography and Public Planning